LarsEKrueger/hunter-killer/README.md

 again (if it had dropped a lot below 123, the first bar would be higher).
 After that it resumed growing until it reached 456 with the current update.

+## Settings

+Beginning version 0.3, the mod has some tunable parameters.

+### Number of enemies to check per scan cycle

+Every scan cycle ("Number of ticks between scans for enemy/pollution gap") a fixed number of detected enemies is scanned if they are close to the pollution.
+The more enemies are scanned, the faster the list of dangerous nests is updated and the earlier the spidertrons can pay them a visit.
+This can lower your FPS/UPS and make the game slower.

+* Earliest visible effect: Next scan
+* Default: 100
+* Min: 1
+* Max: 1000000
+* Internal name: `hunter-killer-enemies-per-cycle`

+### Number of chunks to check per scan cycle

+Every scan cycle ("Number of ticks between scans for enemy/pollution gap") a fixed number of chunks (32x32 tile blocks in the map) is scanned if they are close to pollution and unmapped part.
+The more chunks are scanned, the faster the list of potential hiding places is updated and the earlier the spidertrons can make sure it's safe there.
+This can lower your FPS/UPS and make the game slower.

+* Earliest visible effect: Next scan
+* Default: 500
+* Min: 1
+* Max: 1000000
+* Internal name: `hunter-killer-chunks-per-cycle`

+### Size of gap between pollution and unmapped

+If a chunk is checked to be interesting, a number of chunks around it are checked if at least one contains pollution and at least one is unmapped (black in the map view).
+This setting determines the number of chunks to check around the current one and therefore the gap between pollution and the unknown.

+The value is determined by the range of the spidertron's on-board radar.
+If the gap is set too big, it will visit place that it can't map and therefore visit it again next time.
+This setting is therefore only to accomodate mods that increase the range of the Spidertron's radar.

+Increasing this number beyond reasonable values (e.g. 5, equal to 160 tiles) will result in a noticable slowdown of the game.

+* Earliest visible effect: Immediately
+* Default: 2
+* Min: 1
+* Max: 100
+* Unit: chunks (32x32 tiles)
+* Internal name: `hunter-killer-pollution-radius`

+### Distance of spidertron path to water/nests

+When a spidertron plans a path, it avoids getting too close to nests and water.
+This prevents it from running through nests.
+You can increase the gap by increasing the value.
+This can block access to otherwise reachable nests on peninsulas or in narrow passages between lakes.

+* Earliest visible effect: Next path planning
+* Default: 8
+* Min: 1
+* Max: 100
+* Unit: Tiles
+* Internal name: `hunter-killer-pf-bbox`

+### Stopping distance to target

+When a spidertron plans a path, it tries to get as close to the target as possible, but not closer than this distance.
+Setting this value too high can result in pointless trips as nothing is explored or exploded.

+* Earliest visible effect: Next path planning
+* Default: 16
+* Min: 1
+* Max: 1000
+* Unit: Tiles
+* Internal name: `hunter-killer-pf-radius`

+### Distance to retreat after attack

+After a spidertron has reached it's target, it will retrace its steps to a safe distance.
+If it was already closer than this, it will return to the starting point.

+* Earliest visible effect: Next attack
+* Default: 100
+* Min: 1
+* Max: 1000000
+* Unit: Tiles
+* Internal name: `hunter-killer-retreat-distance`

+### Percentage of health to go home

+If a spidertron's health falls below this threshold during approach or after retreating, it will return to the nearest home base to get repaired.
+Be aware that the value is ignored during attack to not trigger a long and dangerous path finding in the middle of a nest.

+* Earliest visible effect: Immediately
+* Default: 80
+* Min: 1
+* Max: 99
+* Internal name: `hunter-killer-go-home-health`

+### Difference between spidertron path lengths to steal target

+Spidertrons gossip from time to time ("Number of ticks between stealing targets") about their targets.
+If two of them find out that switching their targets is significantly less distance for both of them, they reconsider their ways. *Significantly* means here: The total distance (as the crow flies) between targets after switching is at least *value* tiles shorter than the current total distance. *value* means the value of this setting.

+* Earliest visible effect: Next target steal cycle
+* Default: 200
+* Min: 1
+* Max: 1000000
+* Unit: Tiles
+* Internal name: `hunter-killer-steal-distance`

+### Number of cycles between target checks during planning

+Every *value* state updates ("Number of ticks between state changes"), spidertrons check if their target has been killed by another spidertron.
+*value* means the value of this setting.
+If the target has been collateral damage, they try to pick a new target.

+* Earliest visible effect: Immediately
+* Default: 5
+* Min: 0
+* Max: 1000000
+* Internal name: `hunter-killer-target-check-cycles`

+### Number of ticks for target search cycles

+One tick corresponds to one full update of the game state.
+If you see 60 UPS, 60 ticks pass per second.

+Every *value* (the value of this setting) ticks, spidertrons check their to-do list of places to see and biters to kill.
+If they find some, one of them starts planning.

+* Earliest visible effect: New game / after loading
+* Default: 6
+* Min: 1
+* Max: 1000000
+* Internal name: `hunter-killer-freq-assign`

+### Number of ticks between stealing targets

+One tick corresponds to one full update of the game state.
+If you see 60 UPS, 60 ticks pass per second.

+Every *value* (the value of this setting) ticks, spidertrons compare their maps to see if they could be more efficient if they switch targets.

+* Earliest visible effect: New game / after loading
+* Default: 180
+* Min: 1
+* Max: 1000000
+* Internal name: `hunter-killer-freq-reassign`

+### Number of ticks between scans for enemy/pollution gap

+One tick corresponds to one full update of the game state.
+If you see 60 UPS, 60 ticks pass per second.

+Every *value* (the value of this setting) ticks, spidertrons scan a part of the list of biter positions or chunks.
+See "Number of enemies to check per scan cycle" and "Number of chunks to check per scan cycle".

+The value of this setting can be balanced against the two others to keep the UPS high during scanning.

+* Earliest visible effect: New game / after loading
+* Default: 12
+* Min: 1
+* Max: 1000000
+* Internal name: `hunter-killer-freq-targets`

+### Number of ticks between state changes

+One tick corresponds to one full update of the game state.
+If you see 60 UPS, 60 ticks pass per second.

+Every *value* (the value of this setting) ticks, spidertrons reconsider what they shall be doing.
+Most of the time, it's the same as before.

+This setting balances the reaction speed (e.g. should a spidertron return home) vs. the game speed.
+Frequent, unnecessary checks slow down the game.
+Infrequent checks could kill a spidertron, because it doesn't go home early enough when it gets damaged.

+* Earliest visible effect: New game / after loading
+* Default: 30
+* Min: 1
+* Max: 1000000
+* Internal name: `hunter-killer-freq-state`

 ## Limitations and Recommended Mods

 Spidertrons, even those controlled by an "advanced" AI such as this mod, are not